ropensci/roweb3/content/blog/2022-02-04-a-blend-of-package-build-failures/index.md

 * For any tricky aspect of building your docs or packages on R-universe, feel free to ping us e.g. in the Slack #package-maintenance channel, we'll be happy to help (and to collect anonymous examples for our next failures round-up :wink:)!

-## Missing dependencies of vignettes or articles
+## Problems building vignettes or articles
+### Missing dependencies or credentials

 Packages needed in the vignettes should be listed in the `Suggests` dependency field of `DESCRIPTION`.

 For packages needed in articles (vignettes that are `.Rbuildignore`d) you can (at least for the rOpenSci docs building) use the `extra_packages` field in [`_pkgdown.yml`](https://github.com/ropensci/weathercan/blob/bf667a694c54a04c70b51435c03a0139048e16fe/_pkgdown.yml#L2) as the docs building system will install those too.

-### What about system dependencies

-You can also list [APT packages in `_pkgdown.yml`](https://github.com/ropensci/virtuoso/blob/7693bf77d28f3f11efe00d597048fec946771e66/_pkgdown.yml#L4).

-Your code could also automatically install any dependency on pkgdown or CI, cf [this example](https://github.com/ropensci/rdataretriever/pull/296/files).
+For system dependencies needed in the vignettes, you can also list [APT packages in `_pkgdown.yml`](https://github.com/ropensci/virtuoso/blob/7693bf77d28f3f11efe00d597048fec946771e66/_pkgdown.yml#L4).
+Alternatively, your code could also automatically install any dependency on pkgdown or CI (cf [example in rdataretriever](https://github.com/ropensci/rdataretriever/pull/296/files)).

-## Non buildable vignettes

-Now, if your vignette e.g. needs credentials, those will not be available on R-universe.
+Remember that your vignette cannot be built if it's missing other necessary information (e.g. credentials), as those are not available on R-universe.
 Therefore, you need to resort to [pre-computing your vignette or article](/blog/2019/12/08/precompute-vignettes/).

-## Unbalanced chunk delimiters in vignettes
+### Unbalanced chunk delimiters in vignettes

 Before knitr 1.35, a chunk like the one below, with 4 opening back ticks but only 3 closing back ticks, would have been valid: